wufoo/docs/source/index.md

 We currently restrict API usage to 5000 requests per key, per day.
 This means that an account can make 5000 requests per sub-user, per day.

+For security, API request can only be made using HTTPS.
+Our servers will block request made using SSLv3 or lower, so be sure to force TLSv1 or higher if your default SSL/TLS version is different.

 # Authentication

 > Here is a sample request, showing the process for authenticating using your API Key: